What does Olivia mean?

-Olivia \o-li-via\ as a girl's name is pronounced oh-LIV-ee-ah.
+Olivia [olivia] as a girls' name is pronounced oh-LIV-ee-ah.
 It is of Latin origin, and the meaning of Olivia is "olive tree".
 Coined by Shakespeare as the name of a much-wooed aristocrat in his play "Twelfth Night" (1599).
 He may have derived the name from the olive plant, or as a feminine form of Oliver.
 Biblical: the olive tree is a symbol of fruitfulness, beauty, and dignity.
 Today, "extending an olive branch" traditionally signifies an offer of peace.
 Today, Olive is associated with Popeye's scrawny girlfriend, Olive Oyl.
 See also Olida.
 Singer Olivia Newton-John.

-Olivia is a very popular first name for females (#352 out of 4276, Top 8%) and a slightly less popular surname or last name for all people (#55143 out of 88799, Top 62%) (2000 U.S. Census).
+Olivia is a very prominent first name for women (#352 out of 4276, Top 8%) and also a very prominent last name for all people (#41596 out of 150436, Top 28%).
+(2000 U.S. Demographics)

 Olivia reached its top rank of #2 in the U.S. in the year 2015.
 (Top 2000 Names, 2015)